boazsegev/plezi-website/docs/guides/templates.html.md

     $ plezi new appname

-That's it, we now have a our first Plezi application - it's a websocket chatroom (that's the starter code).
+That's it, we now have a our first Plezi application - it's a WebSocket chat-room (that's the starter code).

-On MacOS or linux, simply double click the `appname` script file to start the server.
+On MacOS or Linux, simply double click the `appname` script file to start the server.
 Or, from the terminal:

     $ cd appname
     $ ./appname # ( or: plezi s )